ysmei97/ysmei97.github.io/_pages/cv.md

   * Reviewer of the European Conference on Artificial Intelligence
   * Reviewer of the Chinese Conference on Pattern Recognition and Computer Vision
   * Reviewer of the ICML workshop on Machine Learning for Multimodal Healthcare Data
+  * Reviewer of the NeurIPS workshop on New Frontiers in Graph Learning

 Awards
 ======